 But enough of all that – show us the cars…

 Murray makes a mint

-For 2016, Jaguar UK has signed up Andy Murray as a brand ambassador to promote its #FeelWimbledon campaign, which involves a 360-degree virtual reality tour of Centre Court through the eyes of the British number one.
-Jaguar is also keen to point out that Murray owns an F-Type Coupe and has ordered a new F-Pace.
+For 2016, Jaguar UK signed up Andy Murray as a brand ambassador to promote its #FeelWimbledon campaign, which involves a 360-degree virtual reality tour of Centre Court through the eyes of the British number one.
+Jaguar is also keen to point out that Murray owned an F-Type Coupe and had a new F-Pace on order.

 Andy Murray smashes Jaguar F-Type SVR

-Keen to maximise the return on its investment, Jaguar sent Andy Murray to Thruxton and asked him to serve at a target mounted to the back of a Jaguar F-Type SVR.
+Keen to maximise the return on its investment, Jaguar sent Andy Murray to Thruxton and asked him to serve at a target mounted to the back of a Jaguar F-Type SVR (here, he’s getting his eye in with an XE).
 The Jaguar just happened to be driven by John McEnroe and Murray served an ace as the car sped past at 130mph.
 This must have been as strange for Murray as it was for us to write.